browndw/google_ngrams/README.rst

 Analyzing time series data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-To analyze the data, use :code`TimeSeries`, specifying a column of time intervals and a column of relative frequencies:
+To analyze the data, use :code:`TimeSeries`, specifying a column of time intervals and a column of relative frequencies:

 .. code-block:: time_series